 - Freemie: Freedom, Equality

 - Rumble Tuff: Serene Express Duo

 - All Medela pumps EXCEPT Lactina/Symphony/other older hospital grade pumps.

 Contact your pump manufacturer if you are unsure whether your pump is open or closed system.

 Keep in mind that there is a difference between a closed system pump and a multiple user pump.
 Many closed system pumps are not designed to be used by more than one person – in fact, most pumps purchased by mothers are intended to be single-user pumps, and the manufacturer warranties and motor life will reflect that fact.

 If you are buying a used “hospital-grade” multiple user pump, make sure you check the serial number with the manufacturer before buying the pump.
 It’s not unusual for pumps stolen from health care facilities to show up for sale, and the manufacturers generally keep a list of serial numbers of pumps that have been reported as stolen.

 Another issue, particularly important in previously-used pumps, is motor life.
-Most breastpumps are designed for a year or so of typical use (some have a longer life – check your warranty to get an idea of the expected life of your pump).
-After that point the motor may not function as well, potentially affecting the pump’s milk output.
+Check your warranty to get an idea of the expected life of your pump.
+Most breastpumps are designed for a year or so of typical use (15-20 pumping sessions per week).
+After that point the motor may not function as well, affecting the pump’s milk output (and your milk supply).
 If you buy a used pump, the motor may already be near the end of its expected lifetime.
 Many pump rental stations will have a vacuum tester and can test your pump to see if the appropriate vacuum levels are being reached.